 And although many people disregard this rule, every time the meat is reheated, there's an opportunity for bacteria to multiply.

-Chilling, freezing, and cooking the meat don't kill these bacteria, so they will lurk inside your leftovers, ready to wreak gastrointestinal havoc!
+Chilling, freezing, and cooking the meat doesn't kill these bacteria, so they will lurk inside your leftovers, ready to wreak gastrointestinal havoc.

 So, bearing in mind the "reheat only once" rule, these are the best ways to reheat cooked chicken: